NSSE AT WABASH

 What does it mean to be engaged in your college education?
 Wabash College sets the bar higher than most.

 The National Survey of Student Engagement is conducted annually asking college freshmen and seniors about their level of engagement, academic challenge, and campus support.

-The 2012 NSSE report details results from a survey of 285,000 students attending 546 U.S. colleges and universities.
+The 2013 NSSE report details results from a survey of 335,000 students attending 568 U.S. colleges and universities.
 NSSE's annual survey provides diagnostic, comparative information about the prevalance of effective educational practices at participating bachelor's degree-granting colleges and universities.

 But what does all of that mean to you as a student or parent when you begin to explore the value of a college education?
 Wabash takes assessment seriously and invites you to look at the five NSSE standards linked below.
 The 2013 report showed Wabash even stronger in key areas compared to similar schools than previous surveys.

 On each page below you will find the key questions matriculating students and their parents ask when making a college visit.
 The questions are the essense of the NSSE survey.
 Wabash has long exceeded the national and peer instutituion indices.
 But what does that mean and how does Wabash use it to continue to improve and provide a life-changing education?

 Just how tough is Wabash?
 The academic pressures are great, but Wabash men rise to the challenge.
 Take a look at the charts that reflect our students' responses.

 Wabash doesn't have a 500-seat lecture hall.
 The student teacher ratio at Wabash is roughly 10:1.
 Wabash men study together all across the College, travel internationally with their professors, and are engaged in ongoing faculty research projects.